quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 understands this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

-In order to allow reliable stream resets in 0-RTT packets, the client MUST remember the value of this transport parameter.
+In order to allow reliable stream resets in 0-RTT packets, both client and server MUST remember the value of this transport parameter.
 If 0-RTT data is accepted by the server, the server MUST not disable this extension on the resumed connection.

 # CLOSE_STREAM Frame